mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 ## 1 CPU
-It is something like a hardware lua interpreter
-This CPU can run around 512 lua instructions per frame (loop) and it is fixed at 60 fps It can handle int and float variables, and includes math instructions like multiply, divide...
+It is something like a hardware lua interpreter.
+This CPU can run around 512 lua instructions per frame (loop) and it is fixed at 60 fps.
+It can handle int and float variables, and includes math instructions like multiply, divide...

 ## 2 RAM